zieren/eltern-emailer/README.md

 These control the behavior of Eltern-Emailer.

 * `emailTo` The recipient of all emails sent by the application.
 Specify only the address, not the real name.
 This will typically be a parent's email address, or an address that forwards to both parents.
-* `emailToKid` The kid's email address (optional; may be empty).
-If set, information intended for the kid (currently only substitution plan updates, but possibly more in future versions) will be sent to this address.
+* `emailToStudent` The student's email address (optional; may be empty).
+If set, information intended for the student (currently substitution plan updates and upcoming events) will additionally be sent to this address.
 * `emailFrom` The sender used for all emails sent by the application.
 Specify only the address, not the name.
 This is where bounced emails are delivered to, e.g. when the recipient's mailbox is full.
 It can be the same as `emailTo`, or the address of the person maintaining the Eltern-Emailer installation.
 Note that bounced emails contain the full content, i.e. sensitive personal information.
-* `incomingEmailEnabled`: Check the IMAP inbox specified under [`imap`](#imap).
+* `incomingEmailEnabled` Check the IMAP inbox specified under [`imap`](#imap).
 See [Sending Messages to Teachers](#sending-messages-to-teachers) and [Reducing Latency](#reducing-latency).
-* `incomingEmailAddressForForwarding`: The email address of the IMAP inbox.
+* `incomingEmailAddressForForwarding` The email address of the IMAP inbox.
 This allows replying to threads with teachers by email.
+* `eventLookaheadDays` For notification of upcoming events.
+This controls how long in advance you (and possibly the student, see `emailToStudent`) are notified.
+Each event triggers only one notification, so e.g. 14 means you are notified two weeks in advance and have to keep it in mind from then on.
 * `checkIntervalMinutes` How frequently the Eltern-Portal website is checked for new content.
 This determines the maximum latency emails sent by Eltern-Emailer have relative to the content becoming visible online.
 Please keep this value at the default of 30 minutes (or higher) to limit traffic to the site.
 * `smtpWaitSeconds` Time to wait between sending emails.
 SMTP servers typically reject messages when they are enqueued too quickly.
 * `once` Run only once and terminate.
 By default the application keeps running, rechecking every `checkIntervalMinutes`.